Celebrating Creative Collaboration

 Speaking at the Awards launch on 23 January, A&B Cymru’s CEO, Rachel Jones said: “In working with us our business partners demonstrate their belief in the importance and power of the arts.
 Partnerships with the private sector are more crucial to the health and wellbeing of both the creative sector and the nation than ever before and the resulting innovative projects help create a richer society.
 The Awards is the highlight of A&B Cymru’s year – it is truly an honour to be able to celebrate the very best in cross sector collaboration.”

-The award winners will be chosen by an independent panel of judges who have expertise in practical art forms, sponsorship and the aims of the private sector.
-The individuals who will judge the business partnership categories are Denise Hicks, HR Director at Valero, Karen Hodge, Trustee of the Hodge Foundation, Bethan Sayed, AM and Chair of the National Assembly for Wales Culture Committee, Lynne Sheehy, CSR Manager at Legal & General, and Huw Thomas, BBC Cymru Wales’ Arts Correspondent.
+The award winners have been chosen by an independent panel of judges who have expertise in practical art forms, sponsorship and the aims of the private sector.
+The individuals who judged the business partnership categories are Denise Hicks, HR Director at Valero, Karen Hodge, Trustee of the Hodge Foundation, Bethan Sayed, AM and Chair of the National Assembly for Wales Culture Committee, Lynne Sheehy, CSR Manager at Legal & General, and Huw Thomas, BBC Cymru Wales’ Arts Correspondent.

-The Adviser of the Year Award will be judged by two key supporters of A&B Cymru’s Professional Development Programmes, Roy Jones who has recently retired from ScottishPower but remains one of A&B Cymru’s North Wales Ambassadors and the recipient of the award in 2018, Joanne Taylor from MHA Broomfield Alexander.
+The Adviser of the Year Award has been judged by two key supporters of A&B Cymru’s Professional Development Programmes, Roy Jones who has recently retired from ScottishPower but remains one of A&B Cymru’s North Wales Ambassadors and the recipient of the award in 2018, Joanne Taylor from MHA Broomfield Alexander.

 The successful individuals and companies will once again receive trophies specially commissioned for the ceremony.
 They will be designed and made by ceramicist Daniel Boyle who set up his West Wales studio just over twenty years ago.
 He now exhibits his individual salt-glazed stoneware across the UK and Northern Europe.
 Daniel’s design for the 2019 Awards symbolises partnership and collaboration – constructed from four materials which are held together by a copper lynch pin.